How To Process Gusto Payroll

 How To Run Gusto Payroll

-Step 2: Complete Gusto Payroll Onboarding
+Step 2: Complete Payroll Setup

 In the menu on the left side of the screen, click Payroll.
 On the drop-down menu, select Run Payroll.